pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

    cryptographic signatures of containers that are permitted to be run.

-To support the SIF image format, automated networking setup etc., and older Linux distributions without user namespace support, Singularity runs small amounts of privileged container setup code via a ``starter-setuid`` binary.
-This is a 'setuid root' binary, so that Singularity can perform filesystem loop mounts and other operations that need privilege.
+To support the SIF image format, automated networking setup etc., and older Linux distributions without user namespace support, Apptainer runs small amounts of privileged container setup code via a ``starter-setuid`` binary.
+This is a 'setuid root' binary, so that Apptainer can perform filesystem loop mounts and other operations that need privilege.
 The setuid flow is the default mode of operation, but :ref:`can be disabled <install-nonsetuid>` on build, or in the ``apptainer.conf`` configuration file if required.

 .. note::

-   Running Singularity in non-setuid mode requires unprivileged user namespace support in the operating system kernel and does not support all features, most notably direct mounts of SIF images.
+   Running Apptainer in non-setuid mode requires unprivileged user namespace support in the operating system kernel and does not support all features, most notably direct mounts of SIF images.
 This impacts integrity/security guarantees of containers at